zuozhenggh/learning-library/analytics-library/oac-ctd/lab3-ml-one-right-click-away/ml-one-right-click-away.md

 ## **Task 1**: Explore the OAC Project

-An Oracle Analytics project has 3 main parts:
+An Oracle Analytics project has 3 main tabs:

-**Prepare**: Here is where you configure your data.
+**Prepare**: Here is where you prepare your data.
 You get a preview of each dataset on the project.
 And you enrich it by adding columns, hiding or renaming the available ones.
 You also define joins between datasets here.

 **Visualize**: Here is where you explore and Analyze the data.
 You can create several canvases to hold the different visualizations you define.

-**Narrate**: Here is where you can create a more presentation oriented view of the analysis you created.
+**Narrate**: Here is where you create a storyboard of the analysis you created.

 ![](images/1_home_page_project.png " ")

-During these exercises you will use only Visualize and Prepare tabs.
+During these exercises you will use only Visualize and Data tabs.

 Focusing on Visualize.
 This is your project window:

-Explorer: Here you have the list of datasets and columns.
+Data: Here you have the list of datasets and columns.

 Properties Box: Shows all properties and parameters of selected object.
 Selected component will be highlighted (if a column) or have a blue border (if a graphic).

-Graphic Components: Configures which data is shown in the visualization
+Grammar Panel: Configures which data is shown in the visualization
 Canvas: Where all visuals are displayed.
 You can create several tab canvases (Canvas Tab are at the bottom).

 ![](images/2_canvas_properties.png " ")